kevin218/Eureka/docs/source/ecf.rst

 ''''''''''
 Sets how many plots should be saved when running Stage 4.
 A full description of these outputs is available here: :ref:`Stage 4 Output <s4-out>`

+nplots
+''''''
+Sets how many of each type of figure you want to make (only impacts drift correction figures 4301 and 4302).

 vmin
 ''''
 Optional.
 Sets the vmin of the color bar for Figure 4101.
 Defaults to 0.97.